-Failure to achieve any of these criteria will result in nursing course failure:
+Failure to achieve any of these criteria will result in nursing course failure with a letter grade of a F:

 - 1. Achieve a minimum of 76% average for all exams, excluding HESI Exams. - 2.
-Earn a minimum of 76% or a passing grade for each of the benchmark assignments as designated in the individual course.
-Example benchmarks may include: - a.
+Earn a minimum of 76% or a passing grade for each of the benchmark assignments as designated in the individual course. - 3.
+Other Requirements: - a.
 Performance-Based Assessment (labs) - b.
 Presentation related to the content goals of the program - c.
-HESI 3-Day Live - d.
-HESI CAT - 3.
+HESI 3-Day Live Attendance - d.
+HESI CAT Completion - 4.
 Students must complete all HESI Standardized exams in each course, any associated remediation, and HESI retake when remediation is required.
 In NSG 432 Nursing Care of Childbearing and NSG 434 Nursing Care of Childrearing, only one HESI standardized exam is administered.
 In the remaining courses with a HESI exam, the higher of the two exam scores will be used as the grade earned.
 The following table explains the scoring in terms of grade percentages.